Olympic Theatre (New York City): Fourth Olympic Theatre (1908–1928)

 The fourth Olympic Theatre in New York was located on 143 East 14th Street in Manhattan.
 Built in 1868 for the Tammany Society, the building had an auditorium big enough to hold public meetings, and a smaller one that became the Olympic Theatre.
 The structure was topped off by a larger-than-life statue of Saint Tammany.
 The smaller auditorium was renamed Bryant's Minstrel Hall in 1868 when it became the home of Don Bryant's Minstrels.
 After Bryant's Minstrels left, the theatre was leased to a German company:

 Tammany Hall merged politics and entertainment, already stylistically similar, in its new headquarters. ...
 The Tammany Society kept only one room for itself, renting the rest to entertainment impresarios: Don Bryant's Minstrels, a German theater company, classical concerts and opera.
 The basement – in the French mode – offered the Café Ausant, where one could see tableaux vivant, gymnastic exhibitions, pantomimes, and Punch and Judy shows.
 There was also a bar, a bazaar, a Ladies' Café, and an oyster saloon.
 All this – with the exception of Bryant's – was open from seven till midnight for a combination price of fifty cents.

 In 1881 Tony Pastor took over the lease, renaming the venue Tony Pastor's 14th Street Theatre and making the theatre New York's most famous vaudeville house during the 1880s and 1890s.
 After Pastor left in 1908 the theatre was renamed the Olympic and became a burlesque house until Tammany Hall was sold in 1928 and demolished in the same year.

 Fifth Olympic Theatre (1925–1927)

-The fifth theatre in New York to bear the name Olympic was located at 365 Fulton Street in Brooklyn, New York.
-It was originally called Hyde & Behmans Theater and was one of the leading vaudeville theatres in America during the late 19th- and early 20th-centuries.
+The fifth theatre in New York to bear the name Olympic was located at 365 Fulton Street in Brooklyn.
+Built by the impresarios Hyde and Benham, it was originally called Hyde & Behmans Theater and was one of the leading vaudeville theatres in America during the late 19th- and early 20th-centuries.
 This theatre was remodeled as the 2,000-seat Olympic Theatre, which opened on Labor Day, 1925.
 In 1926 an organ was installed in the theatre by the M. P. Moller company of Hagerstown, Maryland.
-In 1927 the Olympic later became a movie theatre called the Tivoli Theatre.
+In 1927 the Olympic became a movie theatre called the Tivoli Theatre.
 From 1942 the Tivoli was part of the Century Theatres circuit, and by 1950 it was operated by Liggett-Florin Booking Service.
-The Tivoli Theater closed in 1952 and, after being damaged by a fire in 1954, was subsequently demolished.
+The Tivoli Theater closed in 1952 and, after being damaged by a fire in 1954, was demolished.